Cosmic-Chatter/Exhibitera/exhibitera/apps/media_player/README.md

 When creating a definition, you can specify a display duration for each image.
 Audio and video always play for their full duration.

 ### Annotations
 Annotations enable you to add dynamic text to your media through the use of JSON-formatted data.
-Media Player supports accessing JSON from either a web link or a text file in the Constellation content directory.
+Media Player supports accessing JSON from either a web link or a text file in the Exhibitera content directory.

 JSON data is refreshed every time a piece of content is played.
 For definitions with multiple media files, this happens each time the annotated file is reached in the playlist.
 For definitions with a single file, this happens at the interval given by the `duration`.